reitzig/sdkman-equivs/README.md

  5. The binary versions in the SDKMAN! candidate and the replaced repository package may be (wildly) different.
 Software that depends on the provided package but requires a specific version may fail.

+ 6. The pre-install script is a _very_ crude check.
+As long as any user on the current machine has installed a matching candidate, the script will succeed (despite the SDK not being available for all users).